Operation Steinbock: Tactics

-The short life-span of sky-marker flares meant the initial layout over the target had to be renewed for successive waves, with a different pattern for each wave.
-When the bomber wave fell behind or the flare faded pathfinders were briefed to lay a line of coloured flares along a 90 degree angle to the wind direction, after which target-re-illumination would be made in the same colours.
+The short life-span of sky-marker flares meant the initial layout over the target had to be repeated for successive waves, with a different pattern for each wave.
+When the bomber wave fell behind or the flare faded pathfinders were briefed to lay a line of coloured flares along a 90-degree angle to the wind direction, after which target-re-illumination would be made in the same colours.
 If the pattern was incorrectly marked the crew were to release a second flare directly beside it.
 This was not easy to achieve, prolonged the bomber's orbit over the target area, and increased the pressure on crews.

 The weaponry used in Steinbock was similar to that in the RAF armoury.
 High explosives categorised as SC (Sprengbombe Cylindrisch) were general purpose weapons, thin-cased to cause maximum damage on the surface.
 SD (Sprengbombe Dickwandig) had some penetrative power for armour-piercing purposes.
-The PC (Panzerbombe Cylindrisch), was a fully armour-piercing missile.
+The PC (Panzerbombe Cylindrisch), was an armour-piercing bomb.
 Added to ordnance were incendiaries, some also fitted with high explosive.
 Sea-mines were also used and ejected on the end of parachutes, although they were inaccurate.
-In some cases Sprengbombe Dickwandig 2 (SD2) cluster munitions were used and were highly effective against human targets (anti-personnel).
+In some cases Sprengbombe Dickwandig 2 (SD2) cluster munitions were used and were highly effective against people.